Beaches & Lakeside Parks

 Please note: The City is no longer charging visitors any fees to access the local beaches.
 However, there are only 58 parking spaces available at the Chestermere Recreation Centre and there will be a $10 charge per space to park at that location.
 Read more about parking under the 'Beach Parking' tab below.

 Chestermere Lakefront Park Hours:

 Closed from 12 a.m. - 5 a.m.
 Open otherwise unless posted.

 |Location: 208 West Chestermere Drive|

 Amenities at Anniversary Park include a beautiful sand beach, a lakeside promenade, rolling grass hills, picnic spaces increased green spaces!
 There are also bathrooms onsite.
-The park is free to visit.

 |Cove Park & Beach|